 Well friends, we are on the last week of the Super Foods series!
 It’s been a good way to organize the ol’ blog for 15 weeks, but I’ll be glad to be finished at the same time.
 I have lots of other ideas to share with you!
-As with dinner and dessert, I’ve saved the best for last: cinnamon, raw honey, and dark chocolate.
+As with dinner and dessert, I’ve saved the best for last: cinnamon, raw honey (use the code Katie15 for 15% off at that site!), and dark chocolate.
 It’s always fun to have health benefits when you’re eating something delicious, don’t you think?
 I happen to LOVE all three of these items, so maybe I’m a little biased.
 Whether you’re a big user or not, you’ll want to squeeze more of these super condiments in your diet after you read how they can help your overall health.

 - Lowers LDL cholesterol; helps heart disease